Individual Voluntary Arrangement (IVA).

 You remain required to make one payment a month to your local court.
 The court then divides the sum received among your creditors.

-Creditors listed on the administration order, therefore, are unable to take further action against you without the issuing court’s authority.
+Creditors listed on the administration order are therefore unable to take further action against you without the issuing court’s authority.

 Debt Relief Orders